 The core group framed the education agenda for the coalition based on trends and historical inequities in public education.
 Members recognized that while overall test scores for school districts were rising, growing numbers of schools, especially those serving poor and minority students: (1) did not have adequate financial resources and support to provide quality education; (2) were losing students to attrition; and (3) were set up to provide little or no information for accessing colleges and succeeding in higher education.
 Founding members agreed that it was a crucial time to unite efforts through a statewide coalition to take aggressive steps to ensure a brighter future for our children.

-TLEC’s founding mission would be to improve public education for Latino children, which will impact the quality of education for all children, focusing specifically on fair funding, teaching quality, school holding power, and college access and success.
+TLEEC’s founding mission would be to improve public education for Latino children, which will impact the quality of education for all children, focusing specifically on fair funding, teaching quality, school holding power, and college access and success.
 And it would serve as a collaborative of organizations and individuals who advocate the rights of Latinos at the local, state and national levels.

-Members of TLEC
+Members of TLEEC

 César E. Chávez Legacy and Educational Foundation